Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 # Preamble

-If you're reading this, you have probably been intrigued by the lower resolution VHF imager that you can (or even have) received yourself.
+If you're reading this, you have probably been intrigued by the lower resolution VHF imagery that you can (or even have) received yourself.
 Well, you're in for a ride!
 The L band is relatively easy to receive thanks to commercial solutions existing for the equipment, while it's been deprecated by most LEO satellites, it still offers a lot of interesting data; particularly geostationary satellites.
 This guide will cover both.
 You can expect resolutions of roughly 1 km/px in the majority of this band.
 This guide will definitively describe the reception of the **L satellite band (~1.7 GHz)** when it comes to weather satellites.

-**This guide assumes you have read the [VHF guide](TODO) already, won't repeat some more basic concepts.**
+**This guide assumes you have read the [VHF guide](Beginners guide to weather satellite reception) already, won't repeat some more basic concepts.**

 There will be sample imagery next to every satellite series, you can view the raw tree along with credits [here](https://cpt-dingus.cc/static/sat-images).
 If an image doesn't have credit, I received it myself.
 > This is still WIP!
 Dead links and incomplete lists are both possible while I set this up.